 - Roadmap and vision

-- Top 10 features from the Program Backlog
+- Top 10 Features of the Program Backlog

 A successful PI planning event delivers two primary outputs:

-- Committed PI Objectives – a set of “SMART” objectives that are created by each team with the business value set by the Business Owners.
-Each objective is written in such a way that it is:
+- Committed PI objectives – A set of SMART objectives that are created by each team with the business value assigned by the Business Owners.

-- Program Board – the planning board highlights the new feature delivery dates, feature dependencies among teams and with other ARTs, and relevant milestones.
+- Program board – This highlights the new feature delivery dates, feature dependencies among teams and with other ARTs, and relevant Milestones.

 For the event to be successful, preparation is required in three major areas:

-Below are descriptive highlights from the ART Readiness Checklist in .
-For additional details, see 17-3 and 17-4 in Chapter 17 of .
+Below are descriptive highlights from the ART Readiness Checklist .
+For additional details, see 17-3 and 17-4 in chapter 17 .

-- Agile teams – do we have Agile Teams?
-Does each have dedicated developer and test resources and an identified Scrum Master and Product Owner?
+- Agile teams – Do we have Agile teams?
+Are there dedicated developer and test resources and an identified Scrum Master and Product Owner for the team?

-It’s equally important to ensure that there is a clear vision and context, and that the right stakeholders can participate.
+It’s equally important to ensure that there are a clear vision and context and that the right stakeholders can participate.
 Therefore, the PI planning must include:

-- Product vision briefing(s) – briefings prepared by Product Management, including the top ten Features in the Program Backlog
+- Product vision briefing(s) – Briefings prepared by Product Management, including the top 10 features in the Program Backlog

-- Architecture vision briefing – a briefing prepared by the CTO, Enterprise Architect, and/or System Architect to communicate new Enablers, features, and Non-functional Requirements (NFRs)
+- Architecture vision briefing – A presentation made by the CTO, Enterprise Architect, or System Architect to communicate new Enablers, features, and Nonfunctional Requirements (NFRs)

-Securing the physical space and technical infrastructure necessary to support the large number of attendees isn’t trivial either—especially if there are remote participants.
+Securing the physical space and technical infrastructure necessary to support a large number of attendees isn’t trivial either—especially if there are remote participants.
 Considerations include:

-- Facilities/tech support – These people need to be identified in advance and reachable during setup, testing, and the event itself.
+- Facilities/tech support – These people need to be identified in advance and reachable during setup and testing, and the event itself

-The meeting generally follows a standard agenda similar to Figure 2.
-Descriptions of each agenda item follow.
+The meeting follows an agenda similar to Figure 2.
+Descriptions of each item follow.

 Day 1 Agenda

-Business Context – A senior executive/line-of-business owner describes the current state of the business and presents a perspective on how well current solutions are addressing current Customer needs.
+- Business context – A senior executive/line-of-business owner describes the current state of the business and presents a perspective on how well existing solutions are addressing current Customer needs.

-Product/Solution Vision – Product Management presents the current program vision (typically represented by the next top 10 upcoming features) and highlights any changes from the previous PI planning meeting, as well as any upcoming Milestones.
+- Product/solution vision – Product Management presents the current program vision (typically represented by the next top 10 upcoming features) and highlights any changes from the previous PI planning meeting, as well as any forthcoming Milestones.

-Architecture Vision and Development Practices – System Architect/Engineering presents the architecture vision.
-In addition, a senior development manager may present Agile-supportive changes to development practices, such as test automation, DevOps, Continuous Integration and Continuous Deployment, which are being advanced in the upcoming PI.
+- Architecture vision and development practices – System Architect/Engineering presents the architecture vision.
+Also, a senior development manager may introduce Agile-supportive changes to development practices, such as test automation, DevOps, Continuous Integration, and Continuous Deployment, which are being advanced in the upcoming PI.

-Management Review and Problem-Solving – It’s likely that the draft plans present challenges such as scope, resource constraints, and dependencies.
-During this review and problem-solving meeting, management negotiates scope and resolves these challenges by agreeing to various planning adjustments.
-The RTE facilitates and keeps key stakeholders together for as long as necessary to make the decisions needed to reach achievable objectives.
+- Management review and problem-solving – It’s likely that the draft plans present challenges such as scope, people and resource constraints, and dependencies.
+During the problem-solving meeting, management may negotiate scope changes and resolve other problems by agreeing to various planning adjustments.
+The RTE facilitates and keeps the primary stakeholders together for as long as necessary to make the decisions needed to reach achievable objectives.